Brick Calculator

 4. Openings, corners, bond pattern, piers, cuts, and mortar quantities need separate planning.

-Estimate brick count for a simple wall face.
+Estimate brick count for a simple wall face after openings are removed.

 Use actual brick face dimensions and mortar joint thickness.